RaviTezu/mongodb-scripts/README.md

 - Connects to mongos host and collects the shards info. by running sh.status().
 - Displays the hosts in shards, and the replicasets.[Plan to include db names and shard key info. in future]
 - Connects to replica set members and gets the current state of each host.
-- Displays the same for each replica set.
+- Displays the status for each replica member.
+[Node name - Current state - SyncingTo]
 - Display the Cluster status.
-"Needs Attention"/"OK"
+"Needs Attention"/"OK".